DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp school hello :script that changes the group owner to school for the file hello

 chown -R vincent:staff ./ :script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+chown -h vincent:staff _hello :script that changes the owner and the group owner of _hello to vincent and staff respectively